-Many people do not understand the difference between service dogs and emotional support animals.
+Although they may seem the same, a Kansas City Support Animal Training program is very different from a Kansas City Service Animal Training program.
+Many people are not fully aware of the differences between service dogs and emotional support animals.
 In fact, these two groups often get interchanged when discussing how dogs can be used to help people.
-Although both are able to aid their owners, the tasks each of these animals complete on a day to day basis differ considerably.
+Although both are able to aid their owners, the tasks each of these animals complete on a day-to-day basis differ considerably.

 Service dogs are used to aid owners in tasks that would be impossible or extremely difficult for them to do on their own.
-Therefore, they are given protections under the Americans for Disabilities Act (ADA).
-These protections allow service dogs to go to locations where dogs are typically not allowed.
-Emotional support animals are not given these protections because they are not trained to complete specific activities or tasks to aid their owners in mobility or other actions.
+Therefore, service dogs are given protection under the Americans for Disabilities Act (ADA).
+For example, service dogs are allowed to go to locations where dogs are typically not allowed.
+Emotional support animals are not given these protections because they are not trained to complete specific activities or tasks that aid their owners in mobility or other actions.

 In addition to our All-Inclusive Program, we often help clients prepare for and complete the AKC Canine Good Citizen evaluation.
 This 10-skill training program is a great way to show off your dog’s skills!
-Becoming a Canine Good Citizen is great preparation for additional certifications you may wish to pursue (and many service or emotional support organizations do not require additional testing, so this is a great way to demonstrate the appropriate behavior of your furry friend).
-The test items are practiced within the context of the All-Inclusive Program whether you aim for evaluation or not, and here are some examples of behaviors we target, and evaluators look for: accepting a friendly stranger, coming when called, and reaction to another dog.
+Becoming a Canine Good Citizen is great preparation for additional certifications you may wish to pursue (and many services or emotional support organizations do not require additional testing, so this is a great way to demonstrate the appropriate behavior of your furry friend).
+The test items are practiced within the context of the All-Inclusive Program, whether you aim for evaluation or not.
+Here are some examples of behaviors we target and that evaluators look for: accepting a friendly stranger, coming when called, and reacting nicely to another dog.
 If service training, Canine Good Citizen preparation, or general advanced obedience interests you, reach out to Beyond the Dog today!